-CSS304: INFORMATION RETRIEVAL SYSTEMS
+22CSS304: INFORMATION RETRIEVAL SYSTEMS

-Hours/Week: 4 I.A.
-Marks: 30 Credits: 4 Exam.
-Marks: 70 Course Learning Objectives: Students will able to try, Enable students to understand the various aspects of an Information retrieval system and its evaluation and to be able to design.
-This module aims to give students an understanding of the fundamental techniques for hypermedia architectures, design and usability, docu nent management and retrieval, metadata management, and searching the web.
-Analyze the performance of information retrieval using advanced techniques such as classification, clustering, and filtering over multimedia.

-Analyze ranked retrieval of a very large number of documents with hyperlinks between them.
+- Enable students to understand the various aspects of an Information retrieval system and its evaluation and to be able to design. - This module aims to give students an understanding of the fundamental techniques for hypermedia architectures, design and usability, document management and retrieval, metadata management, and searching the web. - Analyze the performance of information retrieval using advanced techniques such as classification, clustering, and filtering over multimedia. - Analyze ranked retrieval of a very large number of documents with hyperlinks between them.